labthings/labthings-fastapi/docs/source/thing_slots.rst

 advantage of making connections after initialisation is that we don't need to worry about the order in which `.Thing`\ s are created.

-The following example shows the use of a Thing Connection:
+The following example shows the use of a `.thing_slot`:

 .. code-block:: python